cflinspach/parse_logs/README.md

 # parse_logs.pl
-Check plugin for Icinga2 that parses logs and counts the occurrences of a string.
+Check plugin for Icinga/Nagios that parses logs and counts the occurrences of a string.
 Also collects and displays logs from IcingaWeb2

+Uses ssh or telnet to remote in and save the output from sh log.

-Tested with Cisco, Brocade and Extreme.
+Tested with Cisco, Brocade, Foudry and Extreme.

 # Installation
 Requires Net::Telnet, Net::Telnet::Cisco, Net::OpenSSH, File::ReadBackwards, Expect